benrowe/formatter/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/benrowe/formatter).
+I accept contributions via Pull Requests on [Github](https://github.com/benrowe/formatter).

 ## Pull Requests